Christmas reminder: Don’t forget to order your repeat prescriptions

 “Not only will you be doing yourself a favour, you’ll also be helping the NHS by reducing pressure on busy urgent care services over the Christmas period.”

-Check out health advice on treating common winter illnesses at NHS Choices http://www.nhs.uk/Livewell/winterhealth/Pages/Winterhealthrisks.aspx
+Check out health advice on treating common winter illnesses on the NHS website at http://www.nhs.uk/Livewell/winterhealth/Pages/Winterhealthrisks.aspx